 Statement of Accreditation

-The University of the District of Columbia was granted candidacy status for the following professional degree program in architecture:
+The University of the District of Columbia, Department of Architecture and Urban Sustainability, is in candidacy for the following NAAB-accredited degree program:

 Projected year of initial accreditation: 2017